Recruiting Hunters and Anglers for a Lifetime

 Lone Star Outdoor News Foundation’s mission is all about one thing – providing opportunities.

 Finding and cultivating future hunters and anglers is crucial to the survival of our passion for the outdoors.
 Unfortunately, many people never get the chance to have these life-changing experiences.
 Maybe they had parents who didn’t hunt; maybe they are from a single-parent household and need someone to give them a gentle nudge into the outdoors.
 This state is full of people wanting to become outdoorsmen or outdoorswomen, but they don’t know where to start.

-There was Kelsey Boes, the college freshman who enjoyed her firs-ever quail hunt with us this year.
-We also shared the saga of Sawyer Wright, who showed up at the front door of our deer lease as a 7-year-old eager to learn.
+There was Kelsey Boes, the college freshman who enjoyed her first-ever quail hunt with us.
+We also shared the saga of Sawyer Wright, who showed up at the front door of our duck lease as a 7-year-old eager to learn.
 Nearly 15 years later, Sawyer has completed his degree in wildlife management and currently works as a wildlife manager on a large South Texas ranch.

 Wildlife research and outdoor journalism also need our support.
 They are included in LSONF’s mission.

 We hope you will look at our mission statement and consider becoming a founding member to help us pursue these worthwhile, and vital, causes.

 Mimi Sams, Executive Director